wovenfinance/cdn/README.md

-# Content Delivery Network (CDN)
+# Nigeria Bank Logos

-A Content Delivery Network (CDN) is a specialized repository designed to store and deliver Nigeria banks' logos through the Js Delivr CDN.
+A Nigeria Bank Logos is a specialized repository designed to store and deliver Nigeria banks' logos through the Js Delivr CDN.
 This CDN ensures efficient and reliable distribution of static logo files.

-## How to Use the CDN
+## Usage Guide

 To incorporate logo assets from this CDN into your project, you can utilize the following URLs: